 English Placement Test and CLEP Exam

 Students wishing to enroll in ENGL 1A and who have not satisfied their English requirements through courses completed elsewhere must take the English Placement Test.
 The results of the test will be used to determine if the student will be required to complete ENGL 10A and/or ENGL 10B prior to enrolling in ENGL 1A.
 Students are allowed an hour and a half to complete the test, and no outside materials may be brought in to assist with this computer-based test.
 Tests are offered by GGU Testing Services, and can be arranged by email at firstname.lastname@example.org.
 The test is administered free of charge.
 Students may also place out of the required English courses with a score of 50 or higher on the CLEP English Composition with Essay exam.
 For more information, visit Testing Services on the GGU website.

 Math Placement Test and CLEP Exam

 The math placement test, ALEKS, is an online artificial intelligence-based system designed to place students into the math class that best suits their current skills.
-On the basis of this test, students are placed either into or waived out of one of the following algebra courses: MATH 10 , MATH 20 , or MATH 30 .
+On the basis of this test, students are either placed into (or waived out of) one of the following algebra courses: MATH 10 , MATH 20 , MATH 50 , or MATH 30 .
 Students must test out of MATH 30 in order to be placed into the introductory statistics course MATH 40 .
 Students may register for MATH 10 without taking the placement test.
 Students should email Testing Services at email@example.com to obtain a class code and to sign up for an ALEKS PPL student account.
 To schedule an exam session, students should visit Testing Services (login required).

 Students may also place out of the required Math courses with a score of 50 or higher on the CLEP College Mathematics, College Algebra, or Precalculus exams, depending on the course.
 For more information, visit https://clep.collegeboard.org/